centminmod/centminmod-cloudflared/readme.md

 The below instructions for Argo Tunnel connecting to self hosted application are tailored to Centmin Mod LEMP stack users running CentOS 7 running CSF Firewall.

-## Instructions For Cloudlared / Argo Tunnel Usage For Centmin Mod LEMP Stack
+## Instructions For Argo Tunnel Usage For Centmin Mod LEMP Stack

 Based on documentation outlined at: